IS JUDAISM A PRO-LIFE RELIGION - PART ONE

-Exodus 21:21-23: This passage is often cited as proof that Judaism does not apply the same standard to the preborn child as to a born child.
-Should a quarrel ensue between two men during which a pregnant woman is injured and miscarries, a judge shall determine the fine but there is no death penalty for the perpetrator.
-Should the mother die, the death penalty would be required.
-Therefore, this is supposed to imply that the preborn child has a different status than the born child and is not considered a person.
+Exodus 21:21-23: This passage is often cited to prove that Judaism does not apply the same standard to the unborn child as to a born child.
+In the verses, should a quarrel ensue between two men during which a pregnant woman is injured and miscarries, a judge shall determine the fine.
+Should the mother die, however, the death penalty would be required.
+This has been interpreted (wrongfully) to mean that the loss of fetal life did not require the death penalty, therefore, the unborn child is not considered a human being.

 One problem with this interpretation is that the preborn child’s death occurred as the result of an accident, not intentional homicide.
 The penalty for murder is death whereas manslaughter carries a lesser penalty (refer to Exodus 21:12-14.)
 The Stone edition of the Torah includes the rabbinic writings and commentaries).

-Hashem, our G-d, established an association between fetal life and the destinies of individuals and events.
-Why else would so many textual passages continually refer to the unborn child in such detail and with predestination?
-The conflict between Jacob and Esau began in Rebecca’s womb.
-Throughout Scriptural text, there is that same recurring theme of predestination: Life before birth ordained future events.
+It is clear that Hashem, our G-d, established an association between fetal life and the destinies of individuals and events.
+Why else would so many textual passages continually refer to the unborn child in such detail?
+G-d could have easily begin the conflict between Jacob and Esau after their birth, yet He chose not to.
+The Torah portion indicates that their conflict began in Rebecca’s womb.
+Throughout Scriptural text, there is that same recurring theme of predestination: Life before birth ordaining future events.

 1Gorman, Michael J. Abortion & the Early Church: Christian, Jewish & Pagan Attitudes in the Greco-Roman World.
 1982.
 Wipf and Stock Publishers, 1998.